 Still she edged closer.

-She had almost caught up when she heard the loud crack, gunshot-like, reverberating across the slopes.
+She had almost caught up when a loud Boom! reverberated across the slopes like a cannon.

-When the madness stopped, she was buried up to her belly, the weight of snow threatening to hold her captive.
+When the madness stopped, she was buried up to her waist.

-Free at last, she leaned back and rolled her body away from the hole.
+Free at last, she leaned back and rolled away from the hole.

-She pulled him over to clear his airway, but the face that greeted her was suddenly lost in a blur of swirling snow.Follow egeorgemercer
+Carefully she eased his head to the side to clear his airway … but his face was suddenly lost in a blur of swirling snow.Follow egeorgemercer